 Architectural negligence (e.g. an architect designs a building but fails to consider all government regulations)

 Clinical negligence (e.g. a doctor doesn’t take necessary precautions before surgery)

 All businesses are at risk of professional negligence claims.
 All it takes is one oversight or mistake that damages your client’s good reputation, loses them money, or causes personal injury—and voilà, you have a lawsuit on your hands.

 But businesses that offer advice in a professional capacity are especially vulnerable.
 This includes, but is not limited to, accountants, architects, barristers, consultants, engineers, financial advisers, insurance brokers, investors, and surveyors.

-People working in the medical care industry need to be especially diligent and always take proper care—according to the NHS Litigation Authority’s latest figures, over 10,000 medical negligence claims were lodged, and £1.3 billion in compensation payments paid out, in 2014 and 2015.
+People working in the medical care industry need to be especially diligent and always take proper care—according to the according to NHS Resolution, over 10,000 medical negligence claims were lodged, and £1.3 billion in compensation payments paid out, in 2014 and 2015.